We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 }

-, instead of list
+instead of list->first

 void llist_del(struct llist_head *list, struct llist_node *entry)